suhlig/wordclock/README.markdown

 # LED Indices

-Read from top to bottom, with MSB in the top row:
+The following table shows the positions for a single, continuous strip of LEDs.
+Read from top to bottom, with the MSB in the top row:

 ```
                                                                                                     1         1         1         1         1         1         1         1         1         1         2         2         2         2         2         2         2         2         2